 All of these can be shortened into day-hikes if that’s more your style.

 At the end of the article, you’ll find the location of each of these backpacking trips in Virginia mapped out across the state.

 Without further ado, here’s what I would consider being among the best hikes in Virginia:

 #6 White Oak Canyon, Stony Man, and Old Rag – 19 Miles

-Especially so on the Old Rag day hike which sees throngs of people make their way to the top of this incredible view.
+And the crowds are especially heavy on the Old Rag day hike which sees throngs of people make their way to the top of this incredible view.